Gaurang-Belekar/Gaurang-Belekar/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 🎓 &nbsp;I'm a Electronic and Communication Student at IIIT Dharwad, Karnataka .\
-🌱 &nbsp;I'm a Currently a 3rd year student, mastering my skills in Quantum Computing, Machine Learning and Deep Learning.\
+🌱 &nbsp;I'm a Final Year Student, mastering my skills in Quantum Computing, Computer Vision and Deep Learning Applications.\
 🧑🏽‍🔬 &nbsp;Quantum Computing Enthusiast.
 Exploring and Learning Deep Learning and its potential appliaction in Quantum Computing. \
-✍️ &nbsp;I play Table Tenis and love to do Yoga in my Free Time.\
+✍️ &nbsp;I play Table Tenis and love to go yo GYM in my Free Time.\
 ✉️ &nbsp;You can connect wit me via email at belekargaurang@gmail.com!
 I'll try to respond as soon as I can.